Dr Rebecca Mancy

 Biography

 My background is interdisciplinary.
-I have a BSc in Mathematics from the University of Warwick, as well as a first PhD in Education and a second PhD in Computing Science (focused on ecological modelling), both from the University of Glasgow.
-While living in Geneva, Switzerland, I worked in commercial software development.
+I have a BSc in Mathematics from the University of Warwick, followed by a first PhD in Education and a second PhD in Computing Science (focused on ecological modelling), both from the University of Glasgow.
+While living in Geneva, Switzerland, I worked in commercial software engineering and development.

 Research interests

-In my Research Fellow role (see main webpage here), most of my research applies ecological theory to understanding the dynamics of both human and non-human populations.
+In my more science role (see main webpage here), most of my research applies ecological theory to understanding the dynamics of both human and non-human populations.
 I work across the spectrum from theoretical projects with an ecological motivation to those with more obvious policy applications.
-In Education, my research has focused primarily on science and mathematics education.

 Educational research